- Trend 1: The Power of Visual Content and Immersive Experiences in Real Estate

 Trend 4: The Importance of SEO and Local Search for Real Estate Discovery

-- 46% of all Google searches are local.
+- 46% of all Google searches have local intent.

 So what can a real estate agent do to reach today’s home shoppers?
 Localization is key.
 Long-tail keywords incorporating community information can go far in reaching buyers, as can maintaining consistent NAP (name, address, and phone number) across the web.
 But, one of the most important things a real estate professional can do is to claim their GBP, since those listings get priority in search results.